Ranks and Curriculum

 Depénsa 1 or 2 + Totsáda Dámò (Multiple Thrusts)

-Lakót Tagduhá (Mixed 2-Strike Combos)
+Lakót Tagduhá (Mixed Non-Consecutive 2-Strike Combos)

 -